 Common types of motorcycle accidents occur by making a left turn, lane splitting, dangerous intersections, traffic accidents, rear-end collisions and negligence.

-In an effort to understand driving hazards and make roadways safer, the Federal Department of Transportation and the Texas Department of Transportation (TxDOT), keep track of statistics relating to car accidents, motorcycle accidents, and other types of vehicle accidents.
+In an effort to understand driving hazards and make roadways safer, the Federal Department of Transportation and the Texas Department of Transportation (TxDOT), keeps track of statistics relating to car accidents, motorcycle accidents, and other types of vehicle accidents.

 Although not surprising to a personal injury attorney, the statistics make it quite clear how deadly motorcycle collisions in Houston can be.